nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 5. Finally, the method `sum()` is called on the stream which returns the sum of all the values inside the stream.
 This value is then returned at the end of the function call.

 ---

-##### Converting user inputs to commands

-1. When the user gives an input, it will first be split into 2 parts command word and arguments using regex.
-2. The command word will be matched with the list of expected command words.
-If there is no match, return an invalid command and the process stops here.
-3. If there is a match, `Parser` will check the validity of the arguments the user gave.
-This is also done using regex.
-4. If the arguments are valid, the corresponding command will be returned.
-5. If invalid, return an invalid command.

-##### Converting user information to `csv` data

-Every important field will be separated by `Parser` with a `,` before saving them into the respective `csv` files.

-##### Converting `csv` data to user information

-When a line of data is obtained from the `csv` file, `Parser` will check if the line fits the required format using regex.

----